The reef-builder invertebrate collections gather various organisms able to create underwater reliefs on a macroscopic scale.

 The material and information have been used by researchers from all over the world, either through visits or loans, and have also been an aid to many authors of published works.

-Dr. Marie-Béatrice Forel, Collection Manager
+Dr. Marie-Béatrice Forel, Manager of the Porifera collection (sponges and archaeocyaths)

 Jean-Michel Pacaud, Manager of the Typothèque of Invertebrate fossils